twogc/quic-test/docs/api.md

-# QUIC Test API Documentation
+# 2GC Network Protocol Suite API Documentation

 ## Overview

-The QUIC Test API provides REST endpoints for managing QUIC performance tests, monitoring metrics, and generating reports.
+The 2GC Network Protocol Suite API provides REST endpoints for managing network protocol performance tests (QUIC, MASQUE, ICE/STUN/TURN), monitoring metrics, and generating reports.
 The API is designed to be simple, RESTful, and easy to integrate with monitoring systems.

 ## Base URL